Waimea Falls Hike

-Movie buffs will enjoy exploring the valley that films such as “Lost” or films like “Rise of the Planet of the Apes,” and “Hunger Games: Catching Fire”; this exclusive valley served as the beautiful backdrop for some wild Hollywood moments – including action scenes tripping over climbing vines, bushwhacking through scratchy guinea grass, and the cries of the tropical birds echoing throughout the forest canopy.
+Movie buffs will enjoy exploring the valley where films such as “Lost”, “Rise of the Planet of the Apes,” and “Hunger Games: Catching Fire” have filmed scenes; this exclusive valley served as the beautiful backdrop for several wild Hollywood moments – including action scenes tripping over climbing vines, bushwhacking through scratchy guinea grass, and the cries of the tropical birds echoing throughout the forest canopy.

 Waimea, “The Valley of the Priests,” is a cultural phenomenon.
 It is a land rich in cultural history both real and myth.
 In a 2003 archaeological assessment of the Valley, it was determined that some 80 percent of the area has never been examined and that many historical sites still lie buried underground.
 The sacred land details the story of more than 700 years of Native Hawaiian history, including two remaining temples, a fishing shrine, a newly restored Kauhale (Hawaiian Living Site) showcasing the daily life of native populations here in the valley.